Rocket's Tail Lyrics

 And dressed as a rocket on Waterloo Bridge

-Nobody seemed to see me
+Nobody seems to see me

 Then with the fuse in my hand